alfiomartini/hoare-imp-isab/README.md

 distribution in order to conduct and write proofs of correctness of sequential imperative programs.
-Special attention is given to the structured proof language Isar, with which the user can write down highly readableproofs in a formal language  that is amenable to human understanding, both for communication and maintenance.
+Special attention is given to the structured proof language Isar, with which the user can write down highly readable proofs in a formal language  that is amenable to human understanding, both for communication and maintenance.